mfreistein/Article_Management_System/README.md

 ## 7. Unit Tests:

 Different Unit tests were implemented to make sure that the individual functions were performing as intended.
 It took me a while to figure out how exactly to test print to console statements, which was important to enable me to test the programs interface ([View Conception Tests](src/Conception/View_tests.py)).
-Testing the MySQL commands was a bit more straightforward[Model Conception Tests](src/Conception/Model_tests.py).
+Testing the MySQL commands was a bit more straightforward [Model Conception Tests](src/Conception/Model_tests.py).
 Again, I tried to label everything as clearly as possible so to avoid confusion while reading/understanding the unit tests.
 One example would be the [expected output](src/Conception/View_tests.py?plain=1#L10) variable in the interface tests.
 It clearly shows what the intention of the test is.